James Comey Fast Facts

 2013 - Senior Research Scholar and Hertog Fellow at Columbia University.

-July 29, 2013 - Confirmed by the US Senate as director of the Federal Bureau of Investigation by a 93-1 count, with Senator Rand Paul as the lone holdout.
+July 29, 2013 - Confirmed by the US Senate as director of the FBI by a 93-1 count, with Senator Rand Paul as the lone holdout.

 September 4, 2013 - Sworn in as director of the FBI.